freenas/freenas-docs/userguide/sharing.rst

 Configuring a quota for each Time Machine share helps prevent backups from using all available space on the %brand% system.
 Time Machine waits two minutes before creating a full backup.
-Incremental backups are created each hour for the next 24 hours.
-After that, one backup is created each day, each week, and each month.
-Each of these hourly, daily, weekly, and monthly backups are constantly updated according to the established time interval.
-The hourly backup is updated each hour, the daily backup is updated each day, and so on.
-**The oldest backups are deleted when a Time Machine share fills up, so make sure that the quota size is large enough to hold the desired number of backups.** Note that a default installation of macOS is over 20 GiB.
+Incremental backups are also created.
+Hourly backups for the last 24 hours, daily backups for the last month, and weekly backups for previous months. **The oldest backups are deleted when a Time Machine share fills up, so make sure that the quota size is large enough to hold the desired number of backups.** Note that a default installation of macOS is over 20 GiB.

 Configure a global quota using the instructions in `Set up Time Machine for multiple machines with OSX Server-Style Quotas